 Do Trained Interviewers Follow Their Script?
 Reports from Zedland

-Our linguist—who had previously been commissioned to verify and validate the Zedish version of the survey questionnaire—was shocked: the Zedish interviewers deviated from the script and interviewer guidelines in every possible way: they offered responses themselves; modified questions; skipped questions or response options (presumably when too embarrassed to ask) and allowed a second person to enter the interview.
-Here is a brief selection of findings:
+Our linguist — who had previously been commissioned to verify and validate the Zedish version of the survey questionnaire —was shocked: the Zedish interviewers deviated from the script and interviewer guidelines in every possible way: they offered responses themselves; modified questions; skipped questions or response options (presumably when too embarrassed to ask) and allowed a second person to enter the interview.

 In a question about social acceptance of a given sexual inclination, the interviewer replied to the question herself and went on to the next question.
 One could wager that all interviews by this interviewer will have the same response…